danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 1. Tinkering
 - modify the numbers, colors.
-- add features and behaviors to the existing sample code.
+- add more features/behaviors to the game such as

 2. Discussion in groups:
 - Identify a game that you are familiar with, and describe the characters/objects by using the concept and vocabulary of class and object.
 Can you identify the classes and objects within the chosen example?